 As part of the reorganization transactions, we will also recognize a one-time expense as a result of the amendment of these awards based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to the offering and the value based on the offering price per share of Class A common stock.
-Assuming an initial public offering price of \$28.00 per share of our Class A common stock (the midpoint of the price range set forth on the cover of this prospectus) and 17,761,083 vested Class B common units, the amount of this one-time charge would be \$272.1 million as of December 31, 2012 (\$280.4 million at the close of the offering).
+Based on the initial public offering price of \$30.00 per share of our Class A common stock and assuming 17,761,083 vested Class B common units, the amount of this one-time charge would be \$307.6 million as of December 31, 2012 (\$317.2 million at the close of the offering).
 We have not included the impact of this charge in the pro forma consolidated statement of operations because the adjustment only occurs in the year of the offering and not thereafter.

 We will grant to our non-employee directors an annual award of restricted stock units aggregating \$0.5 million each year.
 The first annual award totaling \$0.5 million will be made in connection with this offering and each subsequent award aggregating \$0.5 million will be made at the beginning of each fiscal year.
-Assuming an initial public offering price of \$28.00 per share of our Class A common stock (the midpoint of the price set forth on the cover of this prospectus), we will grant 17,855 restricted stock units, all of which will vest immediately.
+Based on the initial public offering price of \$30.00 per share of our Class A common stock, we will grant 16,670 restricted stock units, all of which will vest immediately.
 This adjustment represents the increase in compensation expense associated with the restricted stock units that will be awarded each year.